 Below is the curriculum makeup within the Prevention Practice Strand:

 Prevention Research Strand

 This strand is designed for students with a strong interest in school-based counseling who are considering the post-graduate CAS in Counseling.
 Topics explored in the Counseling Strand include preventative counseling models and techniques and cross-cultural counseling.
 Students in this strand include coursework related to community and school partnerships and individual and group counseling and facilitation.

 The CAS in Counseling fulfills all of the requirements for initial licensure in the Commonwealth of Massachusetts as a school guidance counselor, school social worker/school adjustment counselor.
-You will complete eight courses (32 credits) over two semesters including a year-long advanced practicum at a local partner school.
+You will complete 32 credits over two semesters including a year-long advanced practicum at a local partner school.
 CAS coursework includes:

 PSP students come from a broad range of academic and professional backgrounds, but share a commitment to working with diverse, high-risk student populations.
 Often,we attract students with backgrounds in education or psychology who want to work directly with students in a school setting.
 Other students go to work for government agencies or nonprofits and are excited about conducting research that will result in more effective interventions for struggling students.
 We also have PSP students who are mid-career professionals transitioning to education from fields like marketing or neuroscience.
 This diversity of experience enlivens classroom discussions and provides multiple perspectives for addressing some of the greatest challenges in education.